 There is no shortage of quaint villages and quintessential Highland towns to take in along the route.
 Starting in Blairgowrie and finishing in Grantown-on-Spey, the route passes Tomintoul before heading deep into the heart of Royal Deeside, clocking up Braemar, Balmoral and Ballater along the way.
 Wander these elegantly planned Georgian and Victorian communities with their independent shops, pubs and restaurants, and heritage sites.
 Ballater and Braemar are steeped in royal connections.
 Check out the many shops in both towns proudly displaying Royal Warrants that signify them as suppliers to the Queen, or pay a visit to Crathie Kirk, the church where the Royal Family have worshiped for generations.

 8. Wild walks

-The Snow Roads provides access to many excellent walking routes throughout the wider park and is a great Tomintoul, for instance, is an ideal base if you want to visit the Glenlivet Estate with over 100 miles of walking and biking trails.
+The Snow Roads provides access to many excellent walking routes throughout the wider park and Tomintoul, for instance, is an ideal base if you want to visit the Glenlivet Estate with over 100 miles of walking and biking trails.
 Seasoned walkers meanwhile can set out from Braemar to explore the rugged cattle drovers’ trail through the Lairig Ghru mountain pass to Glenmore and onto Speyside.
 The starting point along the route, Blairgowrie, also happens to be the start and finish point for the Cateran Trail, a circular 64-mile waymarked path that winds through the mountains around Glenshee on the southern fringe of the Park.

 Discover other walking routes you can take from the Snow Roads.